 Why CRA freezes your bank account.

 After repeated requests, usually by telephone and by letter, for payment in full or an arrangement to pay over time, the CRA will stop playing nice and exercise its collection powers to demand payment from Third Parties.
 The only prior warning you will have is a letter advising that if your tax remains, unpaid the CRA may take legal action without further notice.
 That legal action is a simple as a letter issued to your bank demanding that any money payable to you must instead be paid directly to the Canada Revenue Agency.
 The demand is backed up by the legal power to go after the bank for the money directly if they ignore the order.
-The bank will always comply by emptying out your bank account until the amount demanded has been paid in full.
+The bank will always comply byhanding over the money in your bank account until the amount demanded has been paid in full.

 How CRA freezes your account

 When you opened your bank account, you were required to provide a Social Insurance Number.
 This number confirms that you are a Canadian resident.
 It also provides a database that the CRA can tap into to find out where you bank and your account numbers.
 The CRA can also get this information from any cheques you have sent to them as payment of tax balances.
 And if you signed up for automatic deposit of tax refunds or social benefits payments, the CRA already knows where you bank.
-They also run a credit check on you, so if you have loans or credit cards they can easily identify where you bank.
+They can also run a credit check on you, so if you have loans or credit cards they can easily identify where you bank.

 The Income Tax Act, the Excise Tax, and other tax acts give the CRA the authority to demand the surrender of funds held in your bank account.
 To do this, the CRA sends a Third Party Requirement To Pay (RTP) letter to your bank.